 - H1.
 Social capital has a significant effect on the SMEs performance. - H2.
-Entrepreneurial leadership has a significant effect on the SMEs performance. - H3.
+Entregreneurial leadership has a significant effect of the SMEs performance. - H3.
 The significant effect of social capital on SMEs performance mediated by innovation capability. - H4.
 The significant effect of entrepreneurial leadership on SMEs performance mediated by innovation capability.

-Research Model Testing with SEM AMOS Confirmatory Factor Analysis (CFA)
+search Model Testing with SEM AMOS

+Confirmatory Factor Analysis (CFA)